-There are many places in a UK home where Building Regulations require you to have safety glass, in order to protect people from injuries.
-Here is where you will need safety glass in the home.
+There are many places in a UK home where Building Regulations require you to have safety glass to protect people from injuries.
+Here is where you will need safety glasses in the home.

 Glass which is partially within 1500mm of floor level, must be safety glass.
 This means that glazing found in doors usually needs to be made from safety glass.

 The same rule for height applies to door sidelights as glazing adjacent doors which are less than 1500mm from the floor must be safety glass.
 Also, glazing which is wholly or partially within 300mm of the edge of a door must be safety glass too.
 This means that sidelights will always need to be made with safety glass to help protect homeowners from injury.